shimapi/tasks/README.md

 ## Author

-This application was created by **Shirley Mallea**(https://github.com/shimapi).
+This application was created by [Shirley Mallea](https://github.com/shimapi).
 If you have any questions or comments, feel free to get in touch.

 ---